anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 While defining an abstract class constructor, the access modifier of it must be `protected` [[10]].

-There is no restriction of defining default constructor for the abstract classes.
+There is no restriction of defining a default constructor for the abstract classes.

 ### Defining Interface

-The name of the interfaces must start with `I` prefix.
+The name of the interfaces must start with the `I` prefix.

 ```csharp
 public interface IMoveable